oghare01/argocd-demo/README.md

-# Learning  how to deploy argocd on kubernetes using the GITOPS approach
+# Learning  how to deploy applicatons in kubernetes using the GITOPS approach